-Whether you’re a budding property manager, landlord, or a tenant, you may have wondered what consists of “normal wear and tear.”
+Whether you’re a budding property manager, landlord, or tenant, you may have wondered what consists of “normal wear and tear” in a rental property.
 Steven R. Kellman, a real estate attorney and consultant writer for The Washington Post’s Rentals Section, addresses this very question in a short but detailed 2004 Q and A indicating why “wear and tear” is often a bone of contention between landlords and tenants.

-The very best way that both landlords and tenants can address this is by being perfectly clear from the start.
+The best way landlords and tenants can address this is by being clear from the start.
 For property managers, it’s important to be realistic about what will be considered normal wear and tear.
 This is especially true if you know you’ll be renting to tenants with children or pets.

 For tenants, that’s understanding that regular signs of foot traffic and the like will be normal.
 However, allowing your beloved pooch to use the carpet for a toilet or a chew toy obviously does not consist of normal wear and tear.
 Open communication is definitely critical in these situations.